A brief account of what I have been doing at the school!

 I joined the MS in CES program at the University of Utah in Fall '08.
 CES is an interdisciplinary program that gave me the flexibility to study the entire simulation pipeline which ranges from modeling a real world problem, to solving it and then visualizing it.
 Inspired and intrigued by the various fields I got to explore during my MS, I recently converted to the PhD in Computer Graphics program at the U.

-I passed my PhD qualifiers in Feb 2012.
+I passed my PhD qualifiers in Feb 2012, and PhD proposal in May 2013.
 My supervisory committee consists of

 - Dr. Valerio Pascucci (Chair)